-Several years ago, The Fresh Market (a grocery store where I l-o-v-e to shop) was celebrating their 25th anniversary.
+The Fresh Market is a grocery store where I l-o-v-e to shop!
+Several years ago, they were celebrating their 25th anniversary.
 As part of their celebration, they were gathering customer recipes for a special cookbook.
-The payoff for having a recipe accepted wasn’t huge; you would receive a $25 gift card and a free cookbook.
-That, however, was not what I was after when I submitted some of my recipes.

 This Potato Artichoke Salad with Horseradish Dressing is one they accepted.

 When it comes to potato salads, I’m a traditional mayo-based dressing kind of girl.
-I love the classic American-style potato salad with hard-cooked eggs and the top sprinkled with paprika.
-Just like my mother used to make!
+I love the classic American-style potato salad with hard-cooked eggs and the top sprinkled with paprika which is just like my mother used to make!

 This salad came about one day when I had a craving for classic potato salad but we didn’t have some of the ingredients on hand–like eggs.
 I pulled this together with what I had on hand at the time.

 It’s now my “signature” potato salad that a friend proclaimed, “The Best Potato Salad Ever.”
 I hope you’ll agree.

 Tips for cooking potatoes for potato salad: